Deshon Taylor: Professional career

 After going undrafted in the 2019 NBA draft, Taylor played for the Philadelphia 76ers during the NBA Summer League.
-He went on to spend preseason in Australia with the Adelaide 36ers of the Australian National Basketball League (NBL) but was released before the start of the regular season as the team decided to resign Jerome Randle.
+He signed with the Adelaide 36ers of the Australian National Basketball League (NBL) but was released before the start of the regular season after the team decided to re-sign Jerome Randle.
 Taylor then had a probationary period with Latvian team VEF Rīga where he did not appear in a game but participated in team practices.

-On October 31, 2019, he was released by VEF Rīga in order to return to Australia, signing with the Sydney Kings as an injury replacement for Kevin Lisch.
+On October 31, 2019, Taylor returned to Australia after signing with the Sydney Kings as an injury replacement for Kevin Lisch.
 Upon Lisch's return, Taylor's stint with the Kings was extended when he was nominated to serve as an injury replacement for Craig Moller.
 He was removed from the playing roster prior to the start of the playoffs due to the team's return to health but stayed with the Kings while they appeared in the 2020 NBL Finals, where they lost in a shortened finals series to the Perth Wildcats.
+In 22 games for the Kings, he averaged 6.6 points in 14.9 minutes per game.

-On January 12, 2021, Taylor signed with the Canterbury Rams of the New Zealand National Basketball League (NZNBL) for the 2021 New Zealand NBL season.
-In 18 games, he averaged 22.9 points, 4.8 rebounds, 4.8 assists and 2.5 steals per game.
+On January 12, 2021, Taylor signed with the Canterbury Rams of the New Zealand National Basketball League (NZNBL) for the 2021 season.
+In 18 games, he averaged 22.9 points, 4.8 rebounds, 4.8 assists, and 2.5 steals per game.

 For the 2021–22 season, Taylor joined Kouvot of the Finnish Korisliiga.
-In 13 games, he averaged 17 points, 3.9 rebounds, 3 assists and 2 steals per game.
-In December 2021, he joined Atomerőmű SE of the Hungarian Nemzeti Bajnokság I/A.
+In 13 games, he averaged 17.0 points, 3.9 rebounds, 3.0 assists and 2.0 steals per game.
+In December 2021, he joined Atomerőmű SE of the Hungarian Nemzeti Bajnokság I/A. With them, in 23 games he averaged 12.9 points per game.

-Taylor rejoined Kouvot for the 2022–23 season.
+Taylor re-joined Kouvot for the 2022–23 season.
 He was named as the league's player of the month in October 2022 as he averaged 27.3 points per game.
+For the season, in 26 games with the team he averaged a league-leading 25.4 points per game.

+On August 9, 2023, Taylor signed with Final Gençlik of the Türkiye Basketbol Ligi (TBL).
+For the season, he averaged 19.7 points per game.

+Taylor began the 2024–25 season with Hapoel Haifa of the Israeli Basketball Premier League.
+He played in the team's three games in the Winner Cup.
+On October 30, 2024, he signed with the Cairns Taipans of the Australian NBL as an injury replacement for Pedro Bradshaw.
+He played three games for the Taipans.
+On January 17, 2025, Taylor signed with ESSM Le Portel of the LNB Élite; he departed six days later without appearing in a game.
+On January 26, Taylor signed with KTP Basket in a return to the Korisliiga.